elastic/elasticsearch-net/new_docs/contents/nest/writing-queries.markdown

         )
     )

-similarly `Filter<T>.[Filter]()` methods exist for filters.
+Similarly `Filter<T>.[Filter]()` methods exist for filters.

 ### Boolean queries
 As can be seen in the previous example writing out boolean queries can turn into a really tedious and verbose effort.
-Luckily Nest supports bitwise operators and so we can rewrite the previous as such:
+Luckily NEST supports bitwise operators and so we can rewrite the previous as such:

     .Query(q=>q.MatchAll() && termQuery)

-Note how we are mixing and matching the lambda and static queries here
+Note how we are mixing and matching the lambda and static queries here.

 Similary an `OR` looks like this